Pat's Hubba Hubba: History

-By the early to mid-1990s, Carta opened a second location at 820 Cove Road, in Stamford, Fairfield County, Connecticut.A third location followed, also in Stamford, at 189 Bedford Street, in the heart of the downtown bar district, now Capriccio Cafe.
-The restaurant in Port Chester is now owned by Carlos Magan and was renamed to simply "Hubba's".
+By the early to mid-1990s, Carta opened a second location at 820 Cove Road, in Stamford, Fairfield County, Connecticut.
+A third location followed, also in Stamford, at 189 Bedford Street, in the heart of the downtown bar district, now Capriccio Cafe.
+The restaurant in Port Chester was later owned by Carlos Magan and was renamed to simply "Hubba's".

+Due to damage sustained from flooding during Hurricane Ida on September 1 of 2021, the restaurant was forced to close until it could be renovated.
+Despite several rumors indicating it would reopen, the location has remained boarded up due to structural concerns with the building.

 Menu

-The main ingredient in most of Hubba's dishes is chili, which is made with ground beef, hot chili peppers, and little else.
+The main ingredient in most of Hubba's dishes was chili made with ground beef, hot chili peppers, and little else.
 Hubba's chili contains no beans, tomatoes, or vegetables of any kind.
-Meals are served with "Hubba Water", tap water with a bit of Hawaiian Punch added in.
+Meals were served with "Hubba Water", tap water with a bit of Hawaiian Punch added in.

 Atmosphere

-The inside of Hubba's is long and narrow.
-There are 13 counter stools bolted to the floor, where one can sit at the counter.
-Menu items are written in marker on paper plates, tacked onto the walls which are papered with dollar bills.
+The inside of Hubba's was long and narrow.
+There were 13 counter stools bolted to the floor, where one can sit at the counter.
+Menu items were written in marker on paper plates, tacked onto the walls which were papered with dollar bills.